alastairmoody-madeye/Engineering-Ladders/README.md

 * 360 degree feedback from peers and other teams
 * Quarterly Individual Development Objectives (IDO's)

 In addition to Lattice, Layr also uses tools like LinearB to collect engineering performance.
-Finally, we closely monitor team burn-down charts and individual contributions to the burndown.
+Finally, we closely monitor team burn-down charts and individual contributions to the burn-down.

 **Could the framework provide more specific examples of behavior to support each level?**
 Specific examples of behavior require knowledge about the way that the team works, the system architecture and its technology stack.
 It is recommended to allow each team to define their own examples for each role.